lola03bizx-coder/lolas-corner-python-projects/README.md

 # Word Length Histogram

-A Python program that reads a text file, analyzes the lengths of words in the text, and visualizes the results as a histogram using the TPlot graphics library.
+A Python program that reads a text file, analyses the lengths of words in the text, and visualises the results as a histogram using the TPlot graphics library.

 The program processes the text by removing punctuation, converting all words to lowercase, and counting how many words occur at each length.
 The results are displayed graphically as a histogram where: